-Japanese Tattoos Meaning
+Japanese Irezumi Tattoos

 One of the most popular styles of tattoo art, Japanese tattoos have a rich history, and are steeped in meaning and purpose derived from the Japanese culture.
 The Japanese tattoo style began as a way to convey social status and provide symbolic protection through spiritual devotion.